ke6jjj/r-dat/README.md

 (DAT) and Digital Data Storage (DDS) tapes from high-bandwidth digitized recordings taken directly from the tape head.

+R-DAT can:

+* Assemble and decode DAT audio as WAV files and meta-data

+When reading a DAT with digital audio, R-DAT produces a WAV file and a textual diagnostic output stream, which includes all sub-code blocks and ECC error information.
+If a block can't fully be decoded, it will still produce output but will give you insight into those samples which failed error checking.

+* Assemble and decode DDS data

+When reading a DAT with DDS (computer data), R-DAT produces binary "basic block" files which are the quanta in which data are stored in the DDS format.
+Using the provided Python utility, you can further process the data to re-create the files which were stored on the tape.
+Any badly decoded blocks are marked, but do not stop you from accessing the healthy areas of the tape, unlike a traditional DDS drive.

 # Rationale
 R-DAT is the first, and perhaps only, Open-source tookit for forensic recovery of DAT and DDS tapes -- a culturally relevant medium that is quickly going